WorkeyMash/Information-Retrieval-System/README.md

    - Open the provided URL (e.g., `http://localhost:8501`) in your browser.

 4. **Usage**:

-   - In the sidebar, enter the path to your PDF directory (default: `./pdfs`) and click "Process PDFs".
+- Upload PDF files or specify a directory containing PDFs via the sidebar.
+- Process the PDFs to create a vector store and initialize the Grok interface.
-   - Once processed, enter a question in the main interface and click "Get Answer" to retrieve answers and source document snippets.
+- Ask questions in the main interface to retrieve answers based on the processed documents.

  ### Customization
 - **PDF Directory**: Modify the default directory in the Streamlit interface or `app.py`.